gridbugs/gridbugs.org/_posts/2019-06-20-zelda-screen-transitions-are-undefined-behaviour.md

 </div>

 Writing to a particular PPU register while a frame is being drawn can result in graphical artefacts.
-The Legend of Zelda intentionally causes such an artefact, giving the impression of vertically scrolling part of the background.
+The Legend of Zelda intentionally causes such an artefact, which manifests as vertically scrolling part of the background.

 ## Types of Graphics